oasis-open/cti-stix-elevator/docs/warnings.rst

 The ``published property`` is required for STIX 2.0 Report *[id]*, using the created property                                               720     info
 ``apply_condition`` assumed to be 'ANY' in *[id]*                                                                                           721     warn
 ``content_type`` for ``body_multipart`` of *[id]* is assumed to be 'text/plain'                                                             722     info
+The confidence value in *[value]* assumed to be a value on a scale between 0 and 100                                                        723     warn
+The confidence value in *[value]* has been converted to an integer so it is valid in STIX 2.0                                               724     warn
 =========================================================================================================================================== ====    =====

 STIX elevator currently doesn't process this content